autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 > The explorer is built on top of the [graphiql](https://github.com/graphql/graphiql) project!
 If you want additional details on this project, feel free to check its documentation ;)

 It also comes with multiple functionalities to check the history of queries, format queries, configure themes and shortcuts, and a button to display the queries available with the API.
-This last option is the first one we'll go through, as it provides us access to our APIs schema.
+This last option is the first one we'll go through, as it provides us access to our API schema.
 This will be our entry point.
 We'll start our journey by getting familiar with the AEC Data Model API schema.

 ## AEC Data Model Schema